belladai36/belladai36.github.io/_pages/about.md

 ### Wolffia single-cell atlas

 I am developing a prediction-first single-cell atlas workflow for *Wolffia australiana* to investigate whether its extreme morphological simplification is reflected in its cellular and transcriptional organization.
-The project integrates an end-to-end SMART-seq analysis pipeline with public plant single-cell references, cross-dataset label transfer, biological program scoring, and trajectory analysis to test which canonical flowering-plant cell programs are preserved, merged, weakened, or absent in *Wolffia*.
+The project integrates an end-to-end PIP-seq analysis pipeline with public plant single-cell references, cross-dataset label transfer, biological program scoring, and trajectory analysis to test which canonical flowering-plant cell programs are preserved, merged, weakened, or absent in *Wolffia*.

 Interests
 =========